 These are the lectures and workshops in brief:

-This year we invite an international speaker to talk about conversation analysis in qualitative health research.
+This year we invite an international speaker to talk about qualitative methods in implementation science.

 3 ECTS credits are awarded upon successful completion of the programme.